 Ben Mizer litigates complex matters in state and federal courts and has broad experience in conflicts involving the government.
-He has argued almost 20 appeals in various courts, including three in the U.S. Supreme Court.
+He has argued more than 20 appeals in various courts, including three in the U.S. Supreme Court.

 Before joining Jones Day, Ben was the Acting Assistant Attorney General for the U.S. Justice Department's Civil Division.
 As the head of DOJ's largest litigating component, he oversaw litigation covering a wide range of subject matters, including financial reform, food and drug law, health care, immigration, national security, and tort actions.
 He supervised the defense of federal statutes and Executive Branch actions against challenges in both trial-level and appellate courts, and he personally argued high-profile matters in the courts of appeals.
-He also oversaw all civil financial fraud litigation under the False Claims Act (FCA), FIRREA, and other statutes, and he participated in negotiating some of the largest financial settlements in the Department's history.
+He also oversaw all civil financial fraud litigation under the FCA (False Claims Act), FIRREA (Financial Institutions Reform, Recovery, and Enforcement Act), and other statutes, and he participated in negotiating some of the largest financial settlements in the Department's history.

-In other senior roles at DOJ, Ben advised the White House, the Attorney General, and other federal agencies on significant matters related to financial regulations, cybersecurity, CFIUS, immigration, civil rights, and antitrust issues.
+In other senior roles at DOJ, Ben advised the White House, the Attorney General, and other federal agencies on significant matters related to financial regulations, cybersecurity, CFIUS (Committee on Foreign Investment in the United States), immigration, civil rights, and antitrust issues.
 Before joining DOJ, he served as the Solicitor General of Ohio, where he oversaw all of the State of Ohio's appellate litigation.